GEOS (16-bit operating system): HP OmniGo 100 & 120

 In 1993, GeoWorks released PEN/GEOS 2.0, again based on PC/GEOS 2.0.
 In 1995, this version of GEOS appeared (running on top of DOS) on the HP OmniGo 100.
 It featured Graffiti handwriting recognition.
 The OmniGo is a flip-around clamshell handheld computer powered by a Vadem VG230 integrated PC-on-a-chip.
 The VG230 chip includes an Intel 80186-instruction set compatible NEC V30 core.
 It was soon followed by the HP OmniGo 120, which added a high-contrast screen.

 Brother LW-Writing System

 Brother LW-screen typewriters use PEN/GEOS and are the only version of the operating system that ships with vendor-provided drivers for scanner and it included a GEOS scanning application.
 In Germany, the Brother LW750ic system is equipped with PEN/GEOS.

 Brother GeoBook

 In 1997, Brother, in collaboration with IBM, brought the GeoBook series of notebooks to market.
 GeoBook models NB-60, NB-80C, and PN-9100GR used a modified version of PEN/GEOS using the Yago user interface.
 The GeoBook series was marketed mainly in education and was part of the IBM Eduquest School View strategy.

 Nokia Communicator 9000(i) and 9110(i)

 In 1996, the Nokia 9000 Communicator smartphone was introduced.
 This phone uses PEN/GEOS 3.0 and established the smartphone market.
-Nokia followed with Communicator models 9000i, 9110, and 9110i.
+Nokia followed up with Communicator models 9000i, 9110, and 9110i.